vi/websocat/doc/functions.md

 * nbytes (`usize`) - Number of bytes in header field
 * max_message_size (`usize`) - Maximum size of a message that can be encoded, unless `continuations` is set to true.
 Does not affect decoded messages.
 * little_endian (`bool`) - Encode header as a little-endian number instead of big endian
-* skip_read_direction (`bool`) - Inhibit adding header to data transferred in read direction, pass byte chunks unmodifed
+* skip_read_direction (`bool`) - Inhibit adding header to data transferred in read direction, pass byte chunks unmodified
-* skip_write_direction (`bool`) - Inhibit adding header to data transferred in read direction, pass byte chunks unmodifed
+* skip_write_direction (`bool`) - Inhibit adding header to data transferred in read direction, pass byte chunks unmodified
 * continuations (`Option<u64>`) - Do not defragment written messages, write WebSocket frames instead of messages (and bitwise-or specified number into the header).
 * controls (`Option<u64>`) - Also write pings, pongs and CloseFrame messages, setting specified bit (pre-shifted) in header and prepending opcode in content.
 Length would include this prepended byte.
 Affects read direction as well, allowing manually triggering WebSocket control messages.
 * tag_text (`Option<u64>`) - Set specified pre-shifted bit in header when dealing with text WebSocket messages.
 Note that with continuations, messages can be split into fragments in middle of a UTF-8 characters.